pguse/Introduction-to-Python/working-with-objects.md

 The unusual part about classes in Python is the word **self**.
 In this example, the **Fraction** class represents any fraction.
 The word **self** refers to the particular fraction you have created with this class.
 It must be used as the **first argument** in the definition of every method and in the names of each field.
 Note: The word **self** never occurs when you actually call a **method**.

-Here is how to use the class:
+## How to Use the Class to Create an Object

 ![](https://lh3.googleusercontent.com/Bqy13Vb24ajiz8cgKBFO7Gv0mzr6RDlqeUp4jdKtJKLFhgxNcb1bpqjNIwumJYfou2_WTe1sjKNo1vQC0mi-WgbgcHQ1c_QRPrh7lRR1hvndnZnbibiAk10HMBNHjg0YYqXFjX47)